Best Biking Trails in Gaylord, Michigan

 On The Dirt

-If you would like just a taste of the High Country experience, check out the Shingle Mill Pathway.
-It is a popular trail system that begins at the Pigeon Bridge Campground, just off Sturgeon Valley Road, 11 miles east of Vanderbilt.
+If you’re looking for just a taste of the High Country experience, check out the Shingle Mill Pathway.
+This popular trail system begins at the Pigeon Bridge Campground just off Sturgeon Valley Road, 11 miles east of Vanderbilt.
 The shortest of the five-segment pathway is 3/4 mile and the longest stretches for 12 miles.
-Trail difficulty increases with the length of each trail, with some steep terrain along the 6, 10 and 12 mile stretches.
+Trail difficulty increases with the length of each section, with some steep terrain along the 6, 10 and 12-mile stretches.

 On the Snow

 Who said biking was only a summer activity?
 With fat tire bikes, you can now traverse roads and trails through snow without any trouble.
 Imagine mountain biking meets cross country skiing!
 With the additional surface area on the wheels of these bikes, you will be able to bike through most winter weather with much greater ease, provided you bundle up before going out.
 Fat tire biking also provides additional comfort for the rider by absorbing much of the shock from holes and bumps on the trails.
 This is yet another great way to experience our one of a kind northern Michigan trails.